 It wasn’t long before we made plans for later in the week.
 Then, date number two led to date number three which led to seeing each other nearly every day until he left for Tunisia.
 At some point he became more than a conversation partner and saying good-bye was incredibly difficult.

 Our Happy Ending

 As you already know, this story has a happy ending.
 For the three years following our first encounter, despite our definitive good-bye in the streets, we talked every single day.
 The next time we saw each other was in February 2017 when I headed to Paris for my week-long break.
 This set off a chain of several trips back and forth, even spending some holidays together.
-Long-distance is not easy, especially when there is a whole ocean in the way, but we did it for over three years before I made the move to France.
+Long-distance is not easy, especially when there is a whole ocean in the way, but we did it for over three years before I decided to move to France for love.

 Our meeting was unlikely, and I was certainly not expecting what it would turn into.